vllm-project/vllm/docs/source/models/pooling_models.rst

 vLLM also supports pooling models, including embedding, reranking and reward models.

 In vLLM, pooling models implement the :class:`~vllm.model_executor.models.VllmModelForPooling` interface.
-These models use a :class:`~vllm.model_executor.layers.Pooler` to aggregate the final hidden states of the input before returning them.
+These models use a :class:`~vllm.model_executor.layers.Pooler` to extract the final hidden states of the input before returning them.

 .. note::